Accelo/docs/source/includes/endpoints/_activities.md

 | bcc | Anyone to whom the activity should be bcc'd|

 Each object accepts a staff or affiliation (identified by their id) or a general email.
-(Note: When using a general email, not interact object will be created.)
+(Note: When using a general email, no interact object will be created.)

 #### Logging time